Camarones al Chipotle

-But let me tell you this, when you make these Camarones al Chipotle, your home will smell of piquant, tantalizing aromas.
-Really!
-Everytime I make this recipe my home fills with the most delectable, enticing and heavenly redolence.
+Every time I make this recipe my home fills with the most delectable, enticing and heavenly smells.
 The mixture of the chipotle peppers with the white wine and garlic intoxicate me into seventh heaven!

 If you want to try another recipe of mine with shrimps and chipotle, or want to learn a little more about chipotle peppers go to my Mini Chipotle Lime Shrimp Kabobs.
-And if you do make these you won’t be dissappointed, I promise.
+For a chipotle dip, try Fried Avocado Dippers.
+If you do make these you won’t be disappointed, I promise.

 So let’s get to my Camarones al Chipotle!
 Enjoy!